-Barollo: conquering new markets with cabernet franc and pinot nero
+Barollo: conquering new markets with cabernet franc and pinot noir

 A 2022 IN WHICH WE HAVE RESUMED NORMALITY, EVEN FROM A COMMERCIAL STANDPOINT: THIS IS THE FEELING OF MARCO BAROLLO, WHO ALSO TOLD US ABOUT A NEW COMPANY BET, THE ONE ON PINOT NOIR.

-Barollo, cabernet franc and pinot nero in Veneto
+Barollo, cabernet franc and pinot noir in Veneto

 Wines and grapes